maija-philip/CSCI140-LunarLandingPuzzle/README.md

 # CSCI140-LunarLandingPuzzle

-Maija Philip
-November 2021 - December 2021
+Maija Philip | November 2021 - December 2021
-Personal Project

-Languages Used: Java
+Computer Science For AP (CSCI140)

  - Collaborated with a partner to create a program that solves puzzles using Breadth First Search
  - Implemented a Model View Controller design to connect the game logic to the interface in a Graphical User Interface (GUI) and Plain Text User Interface (PTUI ) version